markusfalk/git-workflow/README.md

 ### Development

-This is the main development branch.
+This is the main development or integration branch.
 It contains all finished story and feature branches.
 Integration tests can be run here.
 It is used as a safety net so that you do not need to work or rely on master until you really have to.
 It can also be used to share finished stories that another story builds upon but that is not yet released.

 * branch and update from master

 ### Story

-If a set of features can be accumulated into something bigger or if you are working on something with other developers this branch is where it goes.
 This branch represents a user story known from agile software development methodologies.
-Smaller features and tasks can be branched from the story branch for individual development.

-It is also used to have a common base for different smaller parts of that feature that are developed by different developers or departments.
-If for example you have to implement a front-end communicating with a REST service.
-Front-end and back-end could create branches from this story and only merge back changes to it when they ready for the other developer to be used.
-Until then, each developer has its own branch.
-This ensures independent development, use of git and makes it easy to share code with others.
+Create one of these branches for each story/feature you want to develop to seperate unfinished work from the code base.

 * branch from development
 * merge to development
 * gets deleted after the story has been merged to master and released

-### Feature

-Feature branches are used to implement new features, tasks or bugfixes.
-Create branches for small units of code.
-They live as long as you are working on them.
-Taken from the [example above](#story): this is where the actual implementation of the REST service would be.

-* branch directly from development or a story branch
-* merge back into development or a story branch
-* gets deleted after the feature has been merged to story/master

 ### "Release"

 To prepare for a new relase a new release branch is created (have a look at the [naming conventions](#naming-convention)).

-In this branch you have the freedom to choose whatever task, bugfix, story or feature you would like to release.
-At this point it is independent from your scrum planning.
-If a story didn't make it in time as was planned, then just do not include it in the branch.
+In this branch you have the freedom to choose whatever bugfix or story you would like to release.
+If a story didn't make it in time for the release, then just do not merge it into this branch.

 Because the integration of all changes needs to be tested, this branch is very likely to be identical to one of your [test branches](#test).
 But in this branch you can add version numbers or change logs - whatever is related to the release only.

 * branches from development
-* merges into development & master (creating a tag/release)
+* merges into master creating a tag/release
 * will be deleted after the release has been rolled out

 #### Alternative Approach

 The previously described approach assumes that all finished stories are automatically planned for release.
-In case you want more control over what is beaing released after a sprint you can branch off the release branch from master, then merge all of your storie branches into it that you want to be part of the release.
-Then merge this back to master and development.
+In case you want more control over what is being released after a sprint you can branch off the release branch from master, then merge all of your story branches into it that you want to be part of the release.
+Then merge this back to master.

+Feature Flags could also be used instead of the release branch, they provide some benefits over the integration branch strategy like A/B-Testing but also increase your lines of code.

 ### "Test"